Tim McGraw scored his lucky 13th chart-topper when “Grown Men Don’t Cry” reached No. 1 on the Billboard Country Airplay chart on June 16, 2001.

 Tim McGraw has always had a good “ear” for radio success.
 He proved it once again when he recorded “Grown Men Don’t Cry,” which was co-penned by Tom Douglas and Steve Seskin.
 Of course, “Grown Men Don’t Cry” wouldn’t be the last time Tim found success with a Tom Douglas-penned hit.
 Tom also had a hand in writing Tim’s “Southern Voice” (2009) and “Meanwhile Back at Mama’s” (2014).

 Circus Comes to Town

-During the late 1990s and early 2000s, Tim maintained an incredibly consistent presence on country radio, especially during the Shania Twain, Dixie Chicks, and Faith Hill years when female artists were dominating the medium.
-Yeah, those years were much different times than the present.
+During the late 1990s and early 2000s, Tim maintained an incredibly consistent presence on country radio, especially during the Shania Twain, Dixie Chicks, and Faith Hill years, when female artists were dominating the medium.

 But Tim McGraw was a force.
 And he was cranking out No. 1 hits like “Where the Green Grass Grows” (1998), “Something Like That” (1999), “My Next Thirty Years” (2000), and more.
 He was also garnering a lot of national media attention for his infamous “Horse Incident” with Kenny Chesney.